RichardBoulet/Stock_Predictor_Streamlit/README.md

-Testing deployment of simple stock price predictor for next 7 days (model code from https://testdriven.io/blog/fastapi-machine-learning/ ) to explore Streamlit app.
+Testing deployment of simple stock price predictor for next 7 days (model and code built on from https://testdriven.io/blog/fastapi-machine-learning/ ) to explore Streamlit app.

 Future additions planned:
 1- Build upon iris deployment to FastAPI after errors in original material with this streamlit app, which may look to Dash for this as well.